 Yes!
 If you are organising an event, you can now have your events displayed on your SRC Club page.
-If you have attended our Website and Finance training, you will be given access to create club events on your website page, and you just need to email firstname.lastname@example.org with event ticket details which we can set up for you so you can sell free or paid tickets.
-If you have yet to attend Website and Finance training, please email email@example.com with your event details and we can advertise this for you.
+If you have attended our Clubs & Socs Website Training, you will be given access to create club events, and you just need to email firstname.lastname@example.org with event ticket details.
+We can accommodate, free and paid events.
+If you have not attended this training, please email email@example.com with your event details and we can advertise this for you.

 How long does it take to affiliate my society to the SRC?